 The following Atlanta housing market trends are based on single-family, condo, and townhome properties listed for sale on realtor.com.
 Land, multi-unit, and other property types are excluded.
 This data is provided as an informational resource only.

-Listing Prices: Realtor.com's November 2022 report shows Atlanta was more like a seller's real estate market, which means that there are more people looking to buy than there are homes available.
-A seller's market typically has a total sales-to-total listings ratio above 0.2.
-The median list price of homes in Atlanta was $413.9K, trending up 3.5% year-over-year while the median sale price was $395K.
+Listing Prices: Realtor.com's April 2023 report shows Atlanta was more like a balanced real estate market, which means that the supply and demand of homes are about the same.
+A balanced market typically has a total sales to total listings ratio between 0.12 and 0.2.
+Markets with a ratio above 0.2 tend to favor sellers, while markets with a ratio below 0.12 tend to favor buyers.
+The median list price of homes in Atlanta was $429K, trending flat year-over-year while the median sale price was $400K.

-Sale-to-List Price Ratio: 98.75%, which means that Homes in Atlanta, GA sold for 1.25% below the asking price on average in November 2022.
+Sale-to-List Price Ratio: 100%, which means that Homes in Atlanta, GA sold for approximately the asking price on average in April 2023.
 Ideally, a buyer would prefer a sale-to-list price ratio that’s closer to 90% while a seller would always prefer scenarios that can yield a ratio of 100% or higher.

-There are 200 neighborhoods in and around Atlanta, GA where Realtor.com has listings.
-Morningside – Lenox Park has a median listing price of $1.1M, making it the most expensive neighborhood.
-English Avenue is the most affordable neighborhood, with a median listing price of $280K.
+There are around 199 neighborhoods in and around Atlanta, GA where Realtor.com has listings.
+Peachtree Heights West has a median listing price of $1.3M, making it the most expensive neighborhood.
+Venetian Hills is the most affordable neighborhood, with a median listing price of $325K.

 Fulton County is home to 16 cities, including Georgia's Capital City, Atlanta.
-Fulton County is also a seller's housing market.
-In November 2022, the median list price of homes in Fulton County, GA was $425K, trending up 6.3% year-over-year.
-The median listing home price per square foot was $235.
-The median home sold price was $390K.
+Fulton County is also a balanced housing market.
+In February 2023, the median list price of homes in Fulton County, GA was $439.9K, trending flat year-over-year.
+The median listing home price per square foot was $244.
+The median home sold price was $425K.

-Homes in Fulton County, GA sold for 1.33% below the asking price on average in November 2022.
-Homes in Fulton County, Georgia sell after an average of 54 days on the market.
-The median number of days on the market in Fulton County, Georgia has increased over the past month and year.
+Homes in Fulton County, GA sold for approximately the asking price on average.
+Homes in Fulton County, Georgia sell after an average of 40 days on the market.
+The median days on the market in Fulton County, GA is flat compared to the previous month, but has slightly increased compared to the same period last year.

 Atlanta Rental Housing Trends